Seemingly insignificant changes in the water of an aquarium may sometimes throw the whole system off balance.

 Getting an Ultraviolet sterilizer will also help you maintain a parasite-free water column.
 This is a huge advantage in my book, having treated a couple of devastating Ich outbreaks.

 Striving for a crystal clear fish tank water

 Foggy water in the aquarium is easy to get rid of once you understand what you’re battling.

-Assess your fish-feeding habits, as excess food and waste are great for ammonia-producing bacteria and bad for everything else.
+Assess the amount you feed to your aquatic pets, as excess food and waste are great for Ammonia-producing bacteria and bad for everything else.

 Leave a comment below if you need more answers or want to share your experience with the other readers of Aquanswers.com.